 The first step is knowing, so good job on checking your score.
 It can take weeks or months to fix a low Sender Score, so the sooner you're aware of the problem, the better.
 There are several aspects of your email marketing that you need to check and possibly change to improve your Sender Score and email delivery rates -- here are the ones that Sender Score takes into serious account:

 Inconsistent Volume of Email Sends: See the graph in the top right corner of the Sender Score report?
 Their email send volume goes up at a pretty steady rate, and as a result, their score maintains a pretty even number.
 However, if you were to send 5,000 emails on Monday, 200 on Friday, nothing for a week, and then suddenly another 15,000, you would likely get dinged for sending inconsistent volumes of emails.

 Frequency of Sends: Just as the volume of sends should be consistent, so should the frequency with which you email recipients.
 Email every day, every other day, every week -- whatever your needs are.
 Just make sure you don't jump on the email marketing bandwagon, abandon it after a month, then hop back on and expect no deliverability penalties.
 As you perfect your email marketing machine, you'll be able to test the optimal email sending frequency for your recipients.

 Cold IP Address: If you're new to email marketing, you may have neglected to warm up your IP address.
 Start email marketing on a new IP address with small batches of the best people on your email list -- you know, the ones who love you and won't mark you as SPAM or unsubscribe from your communications.
 Progressively increase the amount of people you email to warm up your IP and prove you're a safe sender.

 Being Blacklisted: There are about 50 known blacklists out there that denote which IPs are spammers.
 Return Path has a service that lets you see if you're on a blacklist.
 Assuming you're a legitimate email marketer who just didn't know some of the rules for good email deliverability, visit the sites of those who have blacklisted you to consult their information for being removed from their blacklist.
 If you contact them for removal, they will help you understand why you were blacklisted in the first place and what you can do to improve your email marketing methods.

 Getting Caught in a Spam Trap: A spam trap is an email address that was once valid, but no longer is, and will thus garner a hard bounce notice when you email them.
 However, when a mail server sees consistent traffic going to the dead email, they can turn the email into a spam trap that will stop returning a hard bounce for the known bad address, and instead accept the message and report the sender as a spammer.
 The moral of the story here is, if you're not monitoring your hard bounces and removing them from your active email list, you could be perceived as a spammer.

 SPAM reports: Finally, if your email recipients think you're a spammer and identify you as such via a SPAM report, your sender reputation is going to suffer.
 Check the rate at which your emails are marked as SPAM -- an acceptable rate is 1 in every 1000.

 There are several other factors to getting your email into a recipient's inbox -- the content of your email, email infrastructure, recipients' personal filtering preferences -- more of which you can learn about in this email post about email deliverability.
-But if you're looking to start email marketing on the right food, establishing and maintaining a reputable email sender reputation is one of the most important qualities of your email marketing program.